mniet2009/ultimate-devops-project-aws/section-3/04-install-docker.md

 ```
 sudo usermod -aG docker ubuntu
 ```

-**Note: If you are planning to install Docker on any other distributions of linux or other operating systems like Windows, please follow the official documentation for steps.**
+Now We have to logout Ec2 instance and login back **Note: If you are planning to install Docker on any other distributions of linux or other operating systems like Windows, please follow the official documentation for steps.**